menu

 Occupations and Workforce

-Bristol - Bremen is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Bristol - Bremen is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Bristol - Bremen is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Bristol - Bremen who work in management occupations (12.80%), sales jobs (11.31%), and business and financial occupations (9.16%).

 Of important note, Bristol - Bremen is also a town of artists.
 Bristol - Bremen has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Bristol - Bremen’s character.